Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 where $Y, W$ are independent of the black hole spin.
 This field, with any functions of $Y$ and $W$, is force-free to first order in the black hole spin, $\mathcal{O}(a)$.
 But, this leaves us infinite degrees of freedom in $Y$ and $W$.

 To obtain the unique solution, two appropriate equations relating the three functions are needed to fix $Y$ and $W$.
-These equations are provided by the regularity condition on the future horizon of the black hole $r_{H}$, and, in jet cases, by condition imposed at infinity.
-The functions $Y$ and $W$ are then fixed by $I_{r_{H}} = I_{\infty}$ throughout the entire jet, since the total current enclosed by a poloidal loop is always conserved in a force-free environment.
+These equations are provided by the regularity condition on the future horizon of the Kerr black hole $r_{H}$, and, in jet cases, by asymptotic condition at infinity.
+The functions $Y$ and $W$ are then fixed by imposing $I_{r_{H}} = I_{\infty}$ throughout the entire jet, since the total current enclosed by a poloidal loop is always conserved along the field lines in a force-free environment.